Reasons to choose Wilson Browne

 Our Commercial Property team acts for both private and corporate landowners, developers, builders, pension funds, charities, lenders and Housing Associations.
-We are Legal 500 recognised with a team lead by Tom Warrender, which is one the largest teams of its kind in the county.
+We are Legal 500 recognised with a team lead by Ika Castka, which is one the largest teams of its kind in the county.

 Recent examples of work include:

 - Acquisition of a site for the development of 64 affordable homes with a deal value of £6.5million+